slang-netlist 0.10.0

 Instances can be black-boxed to stop the netlist builder from descending into their bodies.
 A black-boxed instance still receives port nodes and external port-connection wiring, but its internal assignments and sub-instances are not traversed, so fan-in/fan-out paths terminate at the port boundary.
 This is useful for excluding vendor IP, technology cells, or any sub-tree whose internals are irrelevant to the analysis at hand.

-Patterns are glob expressions (* and ?) and are matched against either an instance's definition name or its hierarchical instance path, so the same pattern can target a single instance or every instantiation of a module:
+Patterns are glob expressions (see Glob pattern syntax) and are matched against either an instance's definition name or its hierarchical instance path, so the same pattern can target a single instance or every instantiation of a module:

 slang-netlist design.sv --black-box ram_* --black-box top.cpu.fpu